rakhimov/scram/doc/bugs.rst

 - mef::Gate and mef::Formula have ``type`` field instead of ``operator`` (reserved in C++)
 - Static variables of class type with dynamic initialization.
 - Performance profile across platforms is not stable.
+- Builds are very demanding for the project size:
+  500 MiB/job memory and 5 min total time.
+  The major contributing factors may be the template-heavy code and coupled physical layout of the project components.